PBH-BTN/pbh-fe/README.md

 # pbh-fe

-This is the WebUI of the [PeerBanHelper](https://github.com/Ghost-chu/PeerBanHelper)
+This is a alternative WebUI of the [PeerBanHelper](https://github.com/Ghost-chu/PeerBanHelper), based on modern front-end stacks.

 ## Feature